opalj/MyOPALProject/README.md

-A small template project to get started using OPAL.
+A small template project to get started using the [OPAL Java bytecode framework](http://www.opal-project.de).

 ### How do I get set up? ###